-For patients visiting our clinics and surgery centers, we have implemented the following protocols:
+For patients visiting our clinics, optical shops and surgery centers, we have implemented the following protocols:

-- If you pass our screening process, you may enter the clinic for your visit.
-Please plan arrive 15 minutes before your appointment.
+- Please plan arrive 10 minutes before your appointment.
 You may conveniently and safely pre-register through our Phreesia system in advance of your visit by clicking on the link sent via text or email prior to your scheduled visit.
 If you did not receive a notification, please notify our patient service representatives at the clinic and they will update your contact information.

-- We ask that any family members or friends accompanying you wait inside the vehicle you traveled in to your appointment.
-Exceptions are unaccompanied minors or those requiring assistance.
+- We ask that any family members or friends accompanying you wait outside during your visit unless approved by staff.
+Exceptions are unaccompanied minors or those requiring special assistance.

 We are confident that these precautions along with our enhanced cleaning protocols will provide the highest level of protection possible.